dalenguyen/selenium-javascript/docs/getting-started.md

         // Wait for the results box by id await driver.wait(until.elementLocated(By.id('rcnt')), 10000);

-        // We will the title value and test it let title = await driver.getTitle();
+        // We will get the title value and test it let title = await driver.getTitle();
         assert.equal(title, 'dalenguyen - Google Search');
     });